Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 Terms and Conditions, on the web, also known as Terms of Service or Terms of Use, is an agreement explaining the terms, rules, and guidelines to which a user must agree before entering a contractual relationship with the website owner.

 == Change log ==

+= 1.0.10 =
+* Fix: pdf generated correcly when document is edited, props @gary5709.
+* Improvement: UX changes to reflect optimization efforts in Complianz.

 = 1.0.9 =
 * Fix: upper/lowercase incompatibility preventing download of pdf, props @Anticosti.